Tristor/securemail.tristor.ro/server.md

 The last service we need to setup is going to be nginx, php-fpm, and a web application called 'roundcube'.
 We will be installing nginx from wheezy-backports, because it is a much newer version which enables some additional security functionality called OCSP stapling.

+NOTE: Your libicu version may be different.
+If so, just issue an 'aptitude search libicu' and see what version you should be installing

 ```bash
 apt-get -t wheezy-backports install -y nginx
 apt-get install -y php5-fpm php5-mysql php-pear php5-mcrypt php5-dev aspell libicu44 libicu-dev